DominikPieper/obsidian-ReadItLater/README.md

 - Compatibility with Obsidian iOS and Android apps
 - Downloading images from articles to your Vault
 - Batch processing of URLs list

+### How to use ReadItLater plugin?

+To create single note you can either click on the plugin ribbon icon, select `ReadItLater: Create from clipboard` from command palette or click on `ReadItLater` shortcut in context or share menu.
+You can also create multiple notes from batch of URLs, delimited by selected delimiter in plugin settings using `ReadItLater: Create from batch in clipboard` command.

+If you want just add content to existing note, you can use `ReadItLater: Insert at the cursor position` command to insert content after the current cursor position.

 ## Template engine